Contact us on 00 371 29230644 or info@betulin-lab.com

 Betulin research in Latvia

-Latvian National Institute of Wood Chemistry
+Latvian State Institute of Wood Chemistry

 More than 10 years ago, the country’s leading wood science centre laid the foundations for betulin research in Latvia.